 To begin with, take a look at The Dominant Species (click the link) to get a basic understanding of where I think musical elements come from.
 Diminished Dimensions.
 By Howard Rees with Ernie Rideout Keyboard Magazine Article – April 2004 As creative improvisers, we’re thought of as being very free with our approach to music.

 But a lot of us end up practicing patterns an awful lot, particularly where diminished scales and harmonies are concerned.
 Not that this is bad; it’s a beneficial and necessary step to take in the mastery of the keyboard.
 Where improvisation is concerned, though, we often end up playing what we practice, and knowing your diminished scales doesn’t necessarily lead you to a lot of creative experimentation.
-So I’d like to introduce you to a framework for practicing freedom and incorporating it into your playing, in a way that gets very interesting sonic results.
+Music Theory: Intervals at Learn Music Free.
+An Interval in music refers to the distance between any two notes.

 The types of Intervals are, Unison, Perfect, Major, Minor, Augmented and Diminished.
 Intervals are used in both Chords and Melody.
 In Chords, Intervals are the distance between each Chord tone.
 In Melody, Intervals are the distance (scale steps) from one note in the Melody to the next.
-When an Interval is "Perfect" and is raised by one Half Step, it is called Augmented.
-This chart shows Intervals up to the 15th scale degree.
+Should You Practice Jazz With A Metronome?
+Should You Practice Jazz With A Metronome?

 Beyond the actual notes played (melody and possibly harmony depending upon the music) there are two aspects that immediately affect any listener.
 This is especially true in an improvised art such as jazz where the composition is secondary to the performance itself.
 The first impression that affects the listener is the sound emanating from the instrument.
 Sans titre.
 AnalyseFilleCheveuxLin.
 Cours d'harmonie.
 Les Bases de l'Harmonie - Dareios.
 La première partie présente les intervalles, l'harmonisation des gammes et des mélodies, le travail de l'oreille et la construction des accords.